wahyu6070/wahyu6070.github.io/_posts/magisk/module/2024-01-09-Bootloop-Protector.md

 ## Conclusion

 This module is very useful for those of you who have installed many Magisk or KSU modules, to provide security if a bootloop occurs caused by the module.
+This way, your device will be safe from bootloop problems when we install many modules on our device.

 ## Get the module
 [Get File In Telegram](https://t.me/wahyu6070channel/802)